BostonBSD/financials/README.md

 gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 libx11 cmake clang/gcc

-Once these development packages are installed, open a terminal to the project root directory and make a build directory:
+Once these development packages are installed, open a terminal to the project root directory.

-mkdir build

-and type:

-cd src

-make
+Type these commands:

+Make a build directory and change to the src directory.
+`mkdir build && cd src/`
+Compile the project.
+`make`
+Run the binary.
+`../build/financials`

-The resulting binary should be in the build directory, which can be copied to wherever the user binaries are installed.
+The binary can be copied to wherever the user binaries are installed.

 The user needs a free account at finnhub.io, which will give them an access key.